fox-it/dissect-docs/docs/source/advanced/children.rst

 context of the first target.
 This can be useful when dealing with hypervisors.

-Say, for example, we opened a Hyper-V target locally from ``\\.\PhysicalDrive0``, we can parse the metadata in ``ProgramData/Microsoft/Windows/Hyper-V/data.vmcx`` that tells us where all of the virtual machines are stored.
+Say, for example, we opened a Hyper-V target locally from ``\\.\PhysicalDrive0``, we can parse the metadata in ``ProgramData/Microsoft/Windows/Hyper-V/data.vmcx`` which tells us where all of the virtual machines are stored.
-Then we can then use these paths and tell ``dissect.target`` to load another target from there.
+We can then use these paths and tell ``dissect.target`` to load another target from there.
 Reading all of these files will still happen from ``\\.\PhysicalDrive0``, passing through the various abstraction layers of ``dissect.target``.
 This allows Dissect to read the disks from running virtual machines, regardless of locks the operating has on these files.